When a Hurricane Threatens

-The Council has developed this program because the citizens of the Keys care deeply about the visitors who come to their islands.
-The TDC provides honest, trustworthy information about traveling to the Keys, and even advises people when it is not appropriate to travel in the event of a storm threat.
+The Council has developed this program because the Florida Keys tourism industry cares about the safety of the island chain's visitors.
+The TDC provides honest, trustworthy information about traveling to the Keys, and even advises people when it is not appropriate to travel in the unlikely event of a storm threat.

 The TDC's visitor safety program has been a model for other destinations in hurricane-prone regions.
 In 2007 both the National (U.S.) and Florida Hurricane Conferences honored the Keys programs with public awareness awards.
 It was the first time in the 30-year history of the National Hurricane Conference's awards program that a tourism entity was honored.

-An example of the council's advisories to hotels and other tourism industry entities can be viewed by clicking here.
+Above: An example of the council's advisories to hotels and other tourism industry entities.

-See what the home page of the Florida Keys Web site looked like on Sept.
-9, 2004, when Hurricane Ivan appeared to threaten the area.
+Above: The home page of the Florida Keys website in Sept.
+2012, when Hurricane Isaac appeared to threaten the area.